LOADING ...

 But the witch refused to him anymore of his sister.

-Not even that her was Rapunzel.
+Not that her name was Rapunzel.

-I though I had been more reasonable.
+I though I had been than reasonable.

 And that we all might live there after.